lengstrom/slapreduce/README.md

-# slapreduce: simple mapreduce for slurm
+# slapreduce: mapreduce for slurm

 ### Install:
 ```